JonathanCSmith/biocompute-dm/README.md

 - Clone branch containing the flask builds onto the machine to /var/www (or equivalent)

-- Within the biocis folder create a virtual environment:
+- Within the repository folder create a virtual environment:

         - python3 -m venv flask